jkarasha/aks-basics/04-k8s-book-poulton/services/README.md

 [LoadBalancer Services]
 Provides an easier way to export Services to external clients.
 Essentially a NodePort service with a load balancer in front of it.

+[Working with Services Imperatively]
+Use the `kubectl expose deployment <deployment-name> --type=LoadBalancer` command to create a `LoadBalancer` Service.
+This will expose the Service to the internet.

+To see the created `endpointslice` resource, run the `kubectl get endpointslice` command.
+You can also describe the endpoint slice by running `kubectl describe endpointslice <endpointslice-name>` to get additional details.